Deblisus/David_Rafael_Rotar_CTPoli/README.md

 # The Application

-By this point, the app should look something like this:
+After logging in, the app should look something like this:

 ![Main screen](docsimages/main-screen.png)